zmsy/zmsy.github.io/content/about/_index.md

 ---
 title: "About"
-description: "Zach Morrissey, Software engineer.
+description: "Zach Morrissey, Software Engineer.
 Seattle, WA."
-tagline: "Fire me an email if you'd like to connect or have questions about what you're looking at here."
+tagline: "Reach out if you've got questions or would like to connect."
 ---

 ## Who Even Writes This Stuff?

 <hr>

-I'm a software engineer and a data/statistics lover.
+I'm a software engineer and a data/statistics enthusiast.

 ### Purpose